Update of the phase-shift analysis of the low-energy $\pi N$ data: Introduction

-The low-energy $\pi N$ database (DB) is comprised of measurements of the differential cross section (DCS), analysing power (AP), partial-total cross section (PTCS), and total cross section (TCS) for the two elastic-scattering (ES) processes ($\pi^\pm p \to \pi^\pm p$) and for the $\pi^- p$ charge-exchange (CX) reaction ($\pi^- p \to \pi^0 n$).
-In two of the experiments in the $\pi^- p$ CX DB, only the first three of the Legendre-expansion coefficients (LECs) of the DCS are known.
-Included in the DB are also the measurements of the strong shift and width of the $1s$ state in pionic hydrogen, which yield the $\pi N$ $s$-wave scattering lengths; however, only the measurement of the width is used in the optimisation.
-Given their accuracy, the measurements of the strong shift are used as the means for assessing the self-consistency of the analysis in terms of the correctness of the absolute normalisation of the available measurements, of the negligibility of residual electromagnetic (EM) effects in the corrections applied to the experimental data, and of the fulfilment of the theoretical constraints of crossing symmetry and isospin invariance (which the partial-wave amplitudes of the ETH model obey).
+The low-energy $\pi N$ database (DB) comprises measurements of the differential cross section (DCS), analysing power (AP), partial-total cross section (PTCS), and total cross section (TCS) for the two elastic-scattering (ES) processes ($\pi^\pm p \to \pi^\pm p$) and for the $\pi^- p$ charge-exchange (CX) reaction ($\pi^- p \to \pi^0 n$).
+In two of the experiments contained in the $\pi^- p$ CX DB, only the first three coefficients in the Legendre expansion of the DCS have been reported.
+Unlike all other analyses of the $\pi N$ measurements, the studies of this programme have (after the mid 1990s) made use of the $\pi^+ p$ PTCSs and TCSs, as well as of the $\pi^- p$ CX TCSs.